Kartikk-26/React-CRA-Practise/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/-kartikjain/) to discuss this project or collaborate on future work.
 I’m always eager to connect with fellow developers and enthusiasts to exchange knowledge and ideas.

 Stay tuned for more updates as I progress through this React course!

----

-This version highlights your work using CRA and captures both the basic and advanced topics from your course.
-You can adjust the content as needed based on your personal style or additional projects.